Baduit/TopFlight/README.md

 ADD my_first_var my_second_var result_var
 PRINT result_var
 ```
+There are more example in the folder TopFlightExamples of this repository.

 ## Fun fact
 Because the instruction and arguments are seprated by only 1 space, a space can be a valid variable name, same for a tabulation.